1350 Ala Moana

 No analysis available

-I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found no references.
-Many listings instead note in-unit washers/dryers or a laundry area in a unit, but nothing indicating community laundry on every floor.
+I searched the remarks for phrases like "laundry on each floor," "laundry room on every floor," and similar floor-by-floor laundry wording, but found nothing.
+The listings only mention in-unit washer/dryer, laundry areas in units, or standard laundry units, which does not confirm community laundry on every floor.

 All 20 recent MLS records include parking flags and numerous remarks explicitly state parking is provided (examples: "1 covered parking stall", "spacious parking in shade").
 Evidence is consistent across many listings and agents, indicating strong building-level parking availability.